haltugyildirim/artof-data/README.md

 Disclaimer
 ---

-As the data acquisition software is very problematic and old, many error comes during the experiment; crashing of the software, data omitting during saving etc. So this code in here also deals with this system specific problems.
+As the data acquisition software is very problematic and old, many error comes during the experiment; crashing of the software, data omitting during saving etc. This code in here also deals with this system specific problems.
 So if you want to use this piece of code in here, please consider asking me beforehand.